 - discuss how to introduce money into RBC models

 - solve for optimal monetary policy, with a highlight of open questions after the 2008 recession

 - assess the consequences of basic labor market imperfections

-- formulating and solving a dynamic optimization problem
+- formulate and solve a dynamic optimization problem

-- solving system of linear equations using log linearization
+- solve system of linear equations using log linearization

 - ECTS Credits